 Michael has specialized in municipal law since 1989.
-He is certified by the California State Bar as a Specialist in Appellate Law and is also Second Vice President of the California Academy of Appellate Lawyers, an association of about 100 of the most distinguished appellate lawyers in California.
+He is certified by the California State Bar as a Specialist in Appellate Law and is also First Vice President of the California Academy of Appellate Lawyers, an association of a bit more than 100 of the most distinguished appellate lawyers in California.
+He is an Elected Member of the American Law Institute, the leading independent organization in the United States producing scholarly work to clarify, modernize, and otherwise improve the law.
 He has argued 14 cases in the California Supreme Court and appeared in all six of the California District Courts of Appeal, as well as trial courts around the State.
 He serves on the California Judicial Council’s Appellate Advisory Committee.

 Michael has expertise in a broad range of areas of concern to local governments in California, including constitutional law, land use regulation, open meetings, elections, municipal litigation, conflicts of interest, public utilities, LAFCO issues, inverse condemnation, cannabis regulation, and a wide range of public finance issues involving taxes, assessments, fees and charges.

-Michael assisted the Legislative Analyst’s Office in the impartial analysis of the earlier measure and co-chaired the committee which drafted what became the Proposition 218 Omnibus Implementation Act of 1997.
+Michael assisted the Legislative Analyst’s Office in the impartial analysis of Proposition 218 and co-chaired the committee which drafted what became the Proposition 218 Omnibus Implementation Act of 1997.
 He also chaired the committees which drafted the League of California Cities’ Prop.
 26 and 218 Implementation Guide.

 Michael was appointed by the Rules Committee of the California State Assembly to the Commission on Local Governance in the 21st Century.
 The Commission was formed to study the Cortese-Knox-Hertzberg Local Government Reorganization Act and the bulk of its recommendations became law.
 Michael was deeply involved in drafting both the committee report and the statute.